BICEP/Keck XIX: Extremely Thin Composite Polymer Vacuum Windows for BICEP and Other High Throughput Millimeter Wave Telescopes: Design and Mechanical Tests

-To determine the actual laminate windows' permeation rate we tested two small scale samples (shown in the top of Figure \ref{fig:lam_qual}) on a small vacuum vessel over a few days.
+To isolate the laminate windows' permeation rate from other sources of gas accumulation in a vacuum, we tested two small scale samples (shown in the top of Figure \ref{fig:lam_qual}) on a small vacuum vessel over a few days.
 Previously, we had noted an unacceptably high permeation rate in thin windows that were laminated at one atmosphere of pressure \citep{Barkats2018,Eiben2022}.
-Therefore, we also compared the permeation rates of low pressure laminates and high pressure laminates, to confirm that higher pressure lamination improved the permeation rate.
+Therefore, we also compared the permeation rates of low pressure laminates and high pressure laminates, to confirm that higher pressure lamination reduced the permeation rate.
 Figure \ref{fig:perm_rates} shows the results of the small scale permeation rate testing.
 The measured small scale permeation rates are compared to the predicted permeation rate for bulk HDPE of equivalent thickness (1.4 mm) using Equation \ref{eq:Q_pred} with the permeation constant found in \cite{nguygen-tuong}.

 Both the measured and calculated window permeation rates in Figure \ref{fig:perm_rates} are significantly lower than the previously discussed problematic permeation rates estimated from two years with cryogenic issues on BICEP3 (red dashed and dot-dashed lines).
 However, the 1 atm laminate has a rate over three times higher than the 10 atm laminate; this is likely due to low laminate fill factor at low lamination pressure.
 The laminating LDPE is more effectively forced around the HMPE fibers at high pressure, resulting in better laminate consolidation and homogeneity.
 We will continue to use Eq. \ref{eq:Q_pred} and the \cite{nguygen-tuong} permeation constant to predict permeation rates of windows, given the measured consistency between the 10 atm laminate rate and the predicted rate.